 Grace got upset with me.
 She became defensive (which is what I was looking for on the court).
-“I thought I was doing better on defense.”
+“I thought I was doing better on defense”.
 I tell her she was, but that I just want to help her get to the next level.
 Nothing doing.
 She doesn’t hear my praise.
 She can’t hear how pleased with her progress I am.
-She just hears that I’ve said that she has room to improve, which translates to, “You’re no good.”
+The only thing she hears is that I’ve said that she has room to improve.
+In her mind these evidently translates to, “You’re no good.”

 I’m her loved one.
 It’s not my job to tell her how to improve.
-It’s my job to tell her I am proud of her.
-It’s my job to spotlight her improvement.
-It’s my job to praise her effort.
+It is my job to tell her I am proud of her.
+It is my job to spotlight her improvement.
+Additionally, it’s my job to praise her effort.
 It’s my job to give her hugs and be her shoulder to cry on when things get tough.
 Because I am not her coach, I need to embrace the nearly impossible task of keeping my mouth closed when it comes to pointing out her flaws.

-Life coaching kids is sometimes tricky business and you have to weigh the effects of giving receiving constructive feedback and offering positive loving support and when to do which!
+Life coaching kids is sometimes tricky business!
+You have to weigh the effects of giving receiving constructive feedback and offering positive loving support.
+You need to be able to decide appropriately when to do which.
 Do you want to share any stories about life coaching kids?

 Sports Parents: Tips For How To Talk to Your Child About The Game